odoo/documentation/inventory/barcode/setup/hardware.rst

 Automatic carriage return
 -------------------------

-By default, Odoo has a 50 milliseconds delay between each successive scan (it helps avoid accidental double scanning).
+By default, Twenty20 has a 50 milliseconds delay between each successive scan (it helps avoid accidental double scanning).
 If you want to suppress this delay, you can configure your scanner to insert a carriage return at the end of each barcode.
 This is usually the default